prev

 As a sanity check I test QStyleOptionHeader::sortIndicator and State_UpArrow/State_DownArrow flag.

-Luboš Luňák committed a change to /branches/KDE/3.5/kdebase/kioslave/thumbnail/thumbnail.cpp:
+Luboš Luňák committed changes in /branches/KDE/3.5/kdebase/kioslave/thumbnail/thumbnail.cpp:

 Sigh ... non-truecolor images have a palette, and it should not be just ignored as if everything was 32bpp.
 Convert to 32bpp to avoid the problem (bnc:334965)